PhantomAppDevelopment/firebase-as3/database/README.md

 ## Private (User Specific)

-This is where Firebase auth and rules are best used; each user can save their own data that they can only read and write.
+This is where Firebase auth and rules are best used; each user can have their own data that they can only read and write.

 A common example is an app where users can manage a todo list.